awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/run-instance.rst

         Console.WriteLine("Instance state: " + item.State.Name);
       }

-.. topic:: To launch an EC2 instance in a VPC
+To launch an EC2 instance in a VPC:

 #.
 Create and initialize an elastic network interface in a subnet of the VPC.